ianneub/kibana-sinatra/README.md

 end
 ```

+Please note there are some [built in dashboard](https://github.com/ianneub/kibana-sinatra/tree/master/lib/kibana/assets/app/dashboards) files that you will **NOT** be able to override.

 ## Versions

 Kibana-sinatra's version number will match the upstream Kibana version number, plus an additional build number.
 For example: